ASDEC for Educators

 Learn more about Multisensory Math Certification requirements.

-ASDEC has close to 20 years of experience training teachers to deliver evidence-based multisensory instruction in reading, writing, handwriting, spelling and math.
-We train hundreds of teachers every year pre-k through high school.
-ASDEC faculty are all Certified Academic Language Therapists who have also been trained in a wide array of specialized reading programs such as Orton-Gillingham, Sounds In Syllables, Alphabetic Phonics and Wilson Reading System.
-Drawing upon their years of experience as therapists and trainers, our faculty develops and delivers multisensory training programs to educators and parents in the Washington, DC region as well as throughout the country and overseas.
+ASDEC faculty are all certified Academic Therapists who have also been trained in a wide array of specialized reading programs such as Sounds In Syllables, Alphabetic Phonics and Wilson Reading System.
+Drawing upon their years of experience as therapists and trainers, our faculty develops and delivers research-based multisensory training programs to educators and parents in the Washington, DC region as well as throughout the country.